 Among the three most vibrant international movements in the emerging 21st century are Christianity, Islam and globalization, and the most contested nexus is in the technosecularized cities of the world.
 Students focus specifically on the post-colonial conflicts and integration efforts of Muslims in the global communities and the impact of globalization on Islamic societies.
-Attention is given to recent international clashes between globalized secularism and Muslims, various political and Christian responses, and the need for a Christ-centered confident response to both globalization and Islamization.
+Attention is given to international clashes recent between globalized secularism and Muslims, various political and Christian responses, and the need for а Christ-centered confident response to both globalization Islamization.
 Liberal Arts.
 Prerequisite: INCL 260